AdobeDocs/commerce-knowledge-base.en/help/faq/general/can-i-schedule-content-staging-updates-for-prices-in-a-shared-catalog.md

 ---
+description: Adobe Commerce does not offer the functionality of scheduling a price update ([Content Staging](http://docs.magento.com/m2/ee/user_guide/cms/content-staging.html)) for one or more products in a shared catalog.
+labels: FAQ,Magento,catalog,content,price,shared,staging,shared catalog,content staging,Adobe Commerce
 title: Can I schedule Content Staging updates for prices in a shared catalog?
-labels: FAQ,Magento,catalog,content,price,shared,staging,shared catalog,content staging,Adobe Commerce
 ---

+# Can I schedule Content Staging updates for prices in a shared catalog?

 Adobe Commerce does not offer the functionality of scheduling a price update ([Content Staging](http://docs.magento.com/m2/ee/user_guide/cms/content-staging.html)) for one or more products in a shared catalog.